hesusruiz/TrustFramework/README.rst

 AlaTSPResolver.sol
     Registers and resolves special entities.
-It is a specialisation of ``AlaDIDPublicEntityResolver`` in the sense that it is intended for registration of the Trust Service Providers (TSPs), implementing the EU TSP List of Lists on the blockchian.
+It is a specialisation of ``AlaDIDPublicEntityResolver`` in the sense that it is intended for registration of the Trust Service Providers (TSPs), implementing the EU TSP List of Lists on the blockchain.
 It contains the associated X509 certificates for each TSP, making it very efficient to verify digital signatures existing off-chain.

 NameResolver.sol